Updated Aug 26 2023

 Tram: Wellington (T4).

-By foot: it is a short walk from the area of Sant Pere, Santa Caterina i la Ribera and from La Barceloneta.
+By foot: it is a short walk from the area of Sant Pere, Santa Caterina and La Ribera – El Born and from La Barceloneta neighborhood.